 Piracy has been around since long before FULLDOME OnDemand came into existence.
 There are thousands of unencrypted fulldome movies floating around customer sites already.
 While most may be legitimately licensed, opportunities abound for unscrupulous copying, scraping or otherwise.
 Pirates are going to find a way to pirate, no matter what we do.

 Any planetarian who would act in so unprofessional a manner is someone we weren't going to make legitimate sales to anyway.
 At least with FULLDOME OnDemand, we'll have gotten one payment for the rental, which is one more than we would have gotten otherwise.
 Our videos are subtly watermarked in the corners.
-And with $30 being such a reasonable cost, most planetarians recognize the value of our rental service, and won't want to jeopardize its future availability.
+And with our rentals being such a reasonable cost, most planetarians recognize the value of our service, and won't want to jeopardize its future availability.

 We think Spotify may be spot-on with their philosophy of "Why pirate when you can afford to stream legally, and the artists get paid?"
 Unlike Spotify, though, we're not paying creators fractions of cents for their works.
 Producers get the lion's share of their show's rental fee.
 It's about as fair and equitable as we can make it for all involved.